dharmeshkakadia/presto-hdinsight/README.md

 Run Presto on Azure HDInsight

 # TL;DR
-Run a cutsom [action script](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-customize-cluster-linux) on existing or new HDInsight _hadoop_ cluster (version 3.5 or above) with following as your bash script URI and run it on "HEAD" and "WORKER":
+Run a custom [Script Action](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-customize-cluster-linux) on existing or new HDInsight _hadoop_ cluster (version 3.5 or above) with following as your bash script URI and run it on "HEAD" and "WORKER":
 ```
 https://raw.githubusercontent.com/dharmeshkakadia/presto-hdinsight/master/installpresto.sh
 ```